carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 to give related entities consistently structured names.
 A namespace affects the _name path_<sup><small>[[define](/docs/guides/glossary.md#name-path)]</small></sup>
 used when calling code.
-For example, with no namespace, if a `Geometry` library defines `Circle` then the name path will be `Geometry.Circle`.
+For example, with no namespace, if a `Geometry` package defines `Circle` then the name path will be `Geometry.Circle`.
 However, an example namespace of `TwoDimensional` in the `Geometry` package would look like `package Geometry library("Shapes") namespace TwoDimensional api;`, and result